 Of course, there are different types of hydration packs on the market.
 Most are lightweight, have a breathable harness system, and extra space for gear and food.
 One hydration pack should work well for most outdoor activities but certain designs are better suited to certain sports.

-To help you choose the right pack for your adventuring need, we’ve put together this handy guide to the best hydration packs for hiking, running, skiing and biking.
+To help you choose the right pack for your adventuring needs, we’ve put together this handy guide to the best hydration packs for hiking, running, skiing and biking.

 Disclaimer: We use affiliate links and may receive a small commission on purchases.